 - Enter a total dollar amount for the type of Special Use Permit you are requesting.

 - Follow the instructions and fill out the forms.

 - Save your payment confirmation; you will submit this with your application.

 Complete Form 10-930 [826k Word document] and mail it (along with Pay.gov payment confirmation or a check or money order made out to National Park Service) to the address below.
 You can also email a completed application with credit card information to the email address listed at the top of the application.

 Special Park Use Coordinator

-All applications will be handled in the order they are received.Standard requests can be processed in 10 business days.
-Requests that involve multiple locations, complex logistics, and coordination with other NPS divisions or visitor activities may require a minimum of four weeks to process.
+We handle applications in the order they are received.
+We can process standard requests in 10 business days.
+We require a minimum of four weeks to process requests that involve multiple locations, complex logistics, and coordination with other NPS divisions or visitor activities.
+Projects that need additional environmental compliance also require a minimum of four weeks to process.